jsifalda/obsipulse-plugin/README.md

 ## FAQ

 - **How secure is my data with YourPulse?**
   - We take your privacy seriously.
-No personal data from your vault is shared with us (it stays in your vault), plugin only collects your anonymised behavioural data points - such as the number of words written.
+No personal data from your vault is shared with us (it stays in your vault), plugin only collects your anonymised behavioural data points - such as the number of words written. (**If you are still concerned, you can activate Private Mode with your license key.**)
+- **Will YourPulse work with multiple Obsidian vaults?**
+  - Yes, YourPulse supports tracking across multiple vaults seamlessly.
 - **Can I use YourPulse offline?**
   - Yes, all features work offline, with sync occurring when you're back online.
 - **What network requests and why this plugin does?**
   - YourPulse Plugins makes API calls to store meta data of your writing activity and the list of plugins you use.
-Nothing else, no third party tracking or analysis. **We don't send your note content anywhere without your permission!**
+Nothing else, no third party tracking or analysis. **We don't send your note content anywhere without your permission! (and when the Private Mode is enabled)**
-- **Will YourPulse work with multiple Obsidian vaults?**
-  - Yes, YourPulse supports tracking across multiple vaults seamlessly.
 - **What is Private Mode?**
   - Private Mode is a security feature that can be activated with your license key.
-When enabled, YourPulse operates completely offline - no data is sent outside your vault, ensuring maximum privacy for security-conscious users.
+When enabled, YourPulse operates completely offline - no data is sent outside your vault, ensuring maximum privacy for privacy-conscious users.

 ## License